Construction, Modernization, Allowable and Unallowable costs and activities, major alteration and renovation, major A&R

 - Inspection and commissioning fees.

 - Insurance.
 Costs of builders risk insurance, title insurance, physical destruction insurance, and liability insurance are generally allowable.
-Physical destruction, and liability insurance usually are treated as F&A costs but may be treated as direct costs in accordance with the established policy of the recipient, consistently applied regardless of the source of funds.
+Physical destruction, and liability insurance usually are treated as F&A costs Necessary costs incurred by a recipient for a common or joint purpose benefitting more than one cost objective, and not readily assignable to the cost objectives specifically benefitted, without effort disproportionate to the results achieved.
+To facilitate equitable distribution of indirect expenses to the cost objectives served, it may be necessary to establish a number of pools of F&A (indirect) costs.
+F&A (indirect) cost pools must be distributed to benefitted cost objectives on bases that will produce an equitable result in consideration of relative benefits derived. but may be treated as direct costs Costs that can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy. in accordance with the established policy of the recipient, consistently applied regardless of the source of funds.
 Builder's risk insurance and title insurance may be charged to the grant in proportion to the amount of NIH participation in the property (see Real Property Management Standards-Insurance Requirements in this chapter).

 - Legal fees.
 Legal fees related to obtaining a legal opinion regarding title to a site.